VictoriaMetrics/VictoriaMetrics/docs/anomaly-detection/QuickStart.md

 - [To run Docker image](#docker)
 - [To run in Kubernetes with Helm charts](#kubernetes-with-helm-charts)

 > **Note**: Starting from [v1.13.0](https://docs.victoriametrics.com/anomaly-detection/changelog/#v1130) there is a mode to keep anomaly detection models on host filesystem after `fit` stage (instead of keeping them in-memory by default); This may lead to **noticeable reduction of RAM used** on bigger setups.
-See instructions [here](https://docs.victoriametrics.com/anomaly-detection/faq/#resource-consumption-of-vmanomaly).
+See instructions [here](https://docs.victoriametrics.com/anomaly-detection/faq/#on-disk-mode).

+> **Note**: Starting from [v1.16.0](https://docs.victoriametrics.com/anomaly-detection/changelog/#v1160), a similar optimization is available for data read from VictoriaMetrics TSDB.
+See instructions [here](https://docs.victoriametrics.com/anomaly-detection/faq/#on-disk-mode).

 ### Docker